Denji-Itoh/squadspawn-handbook/Handbook/02_How to Start.md

 # HOW TO START
 This is a pen & paper roleplaying game.
-You make a character that you play as and travel through the partially pre-set world with fellow players, overcoming obstacles that your GM (Gamemaster) is putting in front of you and following a story-line that is partially pre-set and executed as well as completed by – again – your GM.
+You make a character that you play as and travel through the partially pre-set world with fellow players, overcoming obstacles that your GM (Gamemaster) is putting in front of you and following a storyline that is created or adapted by - again - your GM.

 <img src="Gallery/environments/environment_12.png" alt="drawing" width="500"/>

 ### The Gamemaster
+> "Why do I hear evil laughter?" - The Players
-So, he does most of the work - but he’s also the one in control.
-The GM is not limited to one character, since he can make you meet whoever he wants.
-And he is responsible for binding your character’s backstory into the main storyline and give you spotlight from time to time.
+Doing most of the work, your GM is also the one in control.
+They're not limited to one character, as they can make you meet whoever they want.
+And they are responsible for binding your character’s backstory into the main storyline and give you spotlight from time to time.
 He’s responsible for ensuring the players have fun, and making sure the story plays out nicely for everyone involved.
-A lot of responsibility, but also a lot of creativity that you can unleash onto your players, enchanting them in your world and your characters.
+A lot of responsibilities, but also a lot of creativity that you can unleash onto your players, enchanting them with your world and your characters.
 Sounds interesting to you?
 In that case, you should read the Squadspawn GM handbook.
 But keep in mind; if you read it, you know everything about Ave.
 You know why things are the way they are.
 You may not be able to play the game the way a normal player can.
-If you only want to GM occasionally to give your usual GM a little break you can just make up your own characters or ask them what you are allowed to do without disturbing their ‘greater plan’.
+If you only want to GM occasionally to give your usual GM a little break you can just make up your own characters or ask them what you're allowed to do without disturbing their ‘greater plan’.

 ### The Player Character
+> "You want to do WHAT?" - The GM
 As a player, you should choose races and classes that suit you.
 You can roleplay a slave trader if you want to, or have a whole group of clowns patrol the lanes of Ave.
 Optimally you play a character with a lot of depth to them, that you enjoy playing and that can handle serious things happening around them.
-You and your fellow players, you’re gonna be a team.
+You and your fellow players, you’re going to be a team.
 The world is going to try and rip you all apart, and you must withstand that.
-Solo players usually get taken out by some part of Ave sooner or later.
+Solo players usually get taken out by some part of Ave sooner or later, or simply become NPCs under the GM's control.
 That doesn't mean that you can’t play a secretly evil character that stabs the rest of the crew in the back sometime down the line, but if you don’t give your character reason or interest in being in a group travelling the lands of Ave, then you’ll find yourself troubled playing the game.
 So, long story short; play whatever you want, but keep in mind that this is at its core team-based, brutal and serious.
 If you play a class clown, the local nomad tribe might not be too keen on your jokes.
 But, knowing that, feel free to be creative.